 In any case, it sounds like Google is making moves to ensure higher-quality Wear experiences.
 The new Google Fit revamp suggests a smarter, more casual-friendly approach to tracking, which could be great on your wrist.
-Also, Google has just kicked off a mandatory review process for Wear apps, ensuring that there's less random garbage on the Play Store.
+Also, Google kicked off a mandatory review process for Wear apps last year, ensuring that there's less random garbage on the Play Store.
 Nice.

-Obviously, there's still a lot left to learn about the Pixel Watch... and since Google just nixed a 2018 launch, it may be a while before we know anything for sure.
+Obviously, there's still a lot left to learn about the Pixel Watch... hopefully we'll get a full reveal soon.